otrv4/otrv4/architecture-decisions/002-key-management.md

 3. Alice sends a message to Bob using her advertised key `privA` and acknowledged key `pubB`.

-There are other key exchange algorithms to consider, like The Double Ratchet Algorithm, which is designed to give us per-message forward secrecy and work with out-of-order messages [\[1\]](#references).
+There are other key exchange algorithms to consider, like the Double Ratchet Algorithm, which is designed to give us per-message forward secrecy and work with out-of-order messages [\[1\]](#references).